5 min read

 FAQs

-Is voice dictation secure enough for reviewing proprietary code?
+Is voice dictation secure enough for reviewing proprietary code out loud?

-Willow is SOC 2 certified and HIPAA compliant with zero data retention.
-Your voice is processed and immediately discarded.
-For stricter requirements, offline mode runs entirely locally with no network calls, and shared team dictionaries keep internal library names and product terminology consistent across your whole org.
+Willow Voice is SOC 2 Type II certified and HIPAA compliant with zero data retention, your voice is processed and immediately discarded.
+For stricter requirements, offline mode runs entirely locally with no network calls.

 Final Thoughts on AI Voice Dictation for Code Reviews